geordin/check_crond/README.md

 "check_crond" is a nagios plugin to check the status of crond service.

-This plugin is written in bash and is compatible only with Centos7 or later.
+This plugin is written in bash and is compatible only with servers having Centos7 or later.

 For checking the remote servers, the plugin is need to be used in conjuction with the nrpe service.